gravitational/teleport/docs/4.3/architecture/proxy.md

 However, there are advantages of proxy-based session recording too.
-When sessions are recorded at the nodes, a root user can add iptables rules to prevent sessions logs from reaching the Auth Server.
+When sessions are recorded at the nodes, a root user can add iptables rules to prevent sessions logs from reaching the Auth Service.
 With sessions recorded at the proxy, users with root privileges on nodes have no way of disabling the audit.

 See the [admin guide](../admin-guide.md#recorded-sessions) to learn how to turn on the recording proxy mode.
-Note that the recording mode is configured on the Auth Server.
+Note that the recording mode is configured on the Auth Service.

 ## More Concepts